motion-canvas/motion-canvas/CONTRIBUTING.md

    ```
    When committing the changes, our git hooks should automatically run Prettier
    and ESLint for you.
 If, for some reason, hooks are not supported in your
-   working environement, you can run these tools using `npm run prettier` and
+   working environement, you can run these tools using `npm run prettier:fix`
-   `npm run eslint` respectively.
+   and `npm run eslint:fix` respectively.
 5. Push your branch to GitHub:
    ```shell
    git push origin my-fix-branch